 - Weighted close - which is (high + low + close + close)/4

-The default setting applies the SMA to close and, once again, this a good place to start.
-Naturally, some experimentation will help you to decide on the best simple moving average settings.
-In the image below, a 50-period SMA chart indicator with an hourly chart of the GBPUSD currency pair is displayed as an example:
+The default setting applies the SMA to close and, once again, this a good place for beginners to start.
+Naturally, some experimentation will help you to decide on the best simple moving average settings for your particular trading style and strategy.

 Here, we have a couple of key points for how to trade with the SMA indicator:

-Following such signals is effectively an example of simple moving average forecasting.
-Therefore, we are using our moving average as a likely guide to the future performance of the market.
-Of course, such simple moving average forecasting relies on a key assumption – namely, that future data values will tend to follow the trend.
+Following such trading signals is an example of simple moving average forecasting.
+In other words, we are using our simple moving average indicator as a likely guide to the future performance of the market.
+Of course, such simple moving average forecasting relies on a key assumption - that future data values will tend to follow the trend.

-One way to do this is to use an SMA as a trend filter, and then use another indicator for the trading signals.
-For example, you could use Keltner Channels for entry signals, buying when the price breaks above the Keltner Channels, or selling when it breaks below the envelope.
+One way to do this is to use an SMA indicator as a trend filter, and then use another indicator for the trading signals.
+For example, you could use Keltner Channels for entry signals, buying when the price breaks above the upper Keltner Channel, or selling when it breaks below the lower channel.
 The filter comes into play by only following signals that agree with the direction of the larger trend.

 Simple Moving Average vs Exponential Moving Average